alucardthefish/CodeNowHere/README.md

 * Rust
 * VisualBasic

-If a different programming language or unknown file for the program is passed, it will ask you for the inline comment character to create the header commentary.
+Whether you enter a different programming language from the list above or an unknown file into the program, it will ask you for the inline comment character to create the header commentary.
+Otherwise, the comment header is omitted.

 ## Contribution